gpikkio/stateVectors/README.md

 It uses the ESA or NASA API of webgeocalc to create state vectors wrt solar system baricentrer and earth, as required to run pypride.
 It can also create the source.coords file (with RA and DEC) needed by MakeKey to generate .key file for VLBI scheduling.

-wgc.py is the main program to calculate state vectors amd coordinates.
-It workd also as a module.
+wgc.py is the main program to calculate state vectors and coordinates.
+It works also as a module.

       import wgc
       wgc.calc('spacecraft','utStart','utEnd',['typeCoord'])